sargamVyas/CourseAppUsingSpringBoot/README.md

+# Title
+Created a course application where user can have multiple courses.

-# CourseAppUsingSpringBoot
+# Technologies & Tools:
+Development tool: Postman
-This is my first Spring Boot application without using Database.
+Backend: Spring Boot